Shura didn't leave immediately.

 No guards.

-access.
+Just access.

-That alone made it abnormal.
+That alone made it wrong in a way that felt intentional.

-Shura stopped at the entrance.
+Shura stopped at the edge of its presence.

 "…Strange," he said quietly.